≡ Menu

 ● Contains antioxidants that promote the dog’s immune system

-● Contains real vegetables and fruits for vitamins and minerals
+● Contains natural vegetables and fruits for vitamins and minerals

 ● Can cause an upset tummy or diarrhea in the initial phase